dmbarbour/glas/docs/GlasApps.md

  * **path:(on:Path, op:(del|MemOp))** - manipulate a record field or volume reached by following Path.
 The operator 'del' can erase the path from a record.
  * **elem:(at:Index, op:MemOp)** - manipulate a list element in-place at a zero-based index (range `[0,N)`).
 Fails if index is out of range.

 Get and put are a sufficient pair of operators.
-Other operators are opportunities for optimizations such as fine-grained conflict analysis for concurrent computation.
-It is feasible to use read and write to effectively simulate channels using memory.
+Other operators are opportunities for optimization such as fine-grained conflict analysis to improve concurrency.

 Memory will be managed manually.
 Assigning unit to a MemRef can release memory resources.
 To recover storage resources, an application should explicitly delete associations that it no longer requires.
 Garbage collection is feasible with application methods to report roots and trace or dispose of data, but won't be fully automated unless we have a program model that can implicitly construct these methods.